jobitjoseph/GeoLinker/README.md

    - Click "Install" on the GeoLinker library by Jobit Joseph
 4. **Install Dependencies**
    - The ArduinoJson dependency should install automatically
-   - If not, search for "ArduinoJson" and install it manually
+   - If not, search for "ArduinoJson" and install it manually (version 7.x or later)
 5. **Include in Your Sketch**
    ```cpp
    #include <GeoLinker.h>